 Hi [Parent Name],

-I noticed [Student Name] hasn’t been in to [School Name] for a few weeks.
+I noticed [Student Name] hasn’t been in for a few weeks.
 I wanted to reach out personally — not to chase you, just to make sure everything’s okay.

 If [Name] has moved on from martial arts for now, no hard feelings at all — we were glad to be part of their journey.

-Either way, if you’d like to talk, just reply to this email or call us at [Phone Number].
+Either way, just reply to this email or call us at [Phone Number].

 [Your Name]